Østerbrogade

 Østerbrogade is the principal shopping street and thoroughfare in the Østerbro district of Copenhagen, Denmark.
 It extends from Lille Triangel at the north-eastern tip of The Lakes to Svanemøllen station in the north, linking Dag Hammerskiolds LAlé with Strandvejen.
 The most important junctions are at Trianglen (Blegdamsvej, Nordre Frihavnsgade) and Poul Henningsens Plads (Jagtvej, Strandboulevarden.
 The 2,2 km long street passes a number of other squares and public spaces, including Gunnar Nu Hansens Plads, Sankt Jakobs Plads and Østerfælled Torv.
 Notable landmarks include St. James' Church and the old entrance building to Østerbro Stadium.

-The street is served by two metro stations, Trianglen Station at Trianglen and Poul Henningsens Plads station at [Jagtvej.
+The street is served by two metro stations, Trianglen Station at Trianglen and Poul Henningsens Plads station at Jagtvej.
 Svanemøllen Station at the northern end of the street is served by S-trains.

 Location

 The 2.2 km long street runs from Lille Triangel in the south to Svanemøllen Station in the north.
 The first leg of the street—from Lille Triangel to Trianglen—is approximately 280 m long.
-Its Western side is dominated by the northeastern end of Sortedam Lake.
-The only side streets that extends from the west side of this stretch of Østerbrogade are Nørre Søgade and Sortedam Dossering, which runs along each their side of the lake, and Ryesgade.
-The side streets which extends from the east side of the street are Classensgade, Willemoesgade, Slagelsegade, Rosenvængets Allé and Odensegade.
+Its western side is dominated by the northeastern end of Sortedam Lake.
+The only side streets that extend from the west side of this stretch of Østerbrogade are Nørre Søgade and Sortedam Dossering, which run along each side of the lake, and Ryesgade.
+The side streets which extend from the east side of the street are Classensgade, Willemoesgade, Slagelsegade, Rosenvængets Allé and Odensegade.

 The second leg of Østerbrogade—from Trianglen to Poul Henningsens Plads—is approximately one km long.
 This section of the street passes the squares Sankt Jakobs Plads (after c.
 440 m) and Gunnar Nu Hansens Plads (after c.
 580 m).
 Most of the side streets are relatively quiet residential streets.
-One of the larger side streets is Åarhusgade which continues all the way to the southern part of Nordhavn.
+One of the larger side streets is Åarhusgade, which continues all the way to the southern part of Nordhavn.
 Poul Henningsens Plads is a small greenspace at the corner of Østerbrogade and Jagtvej.
 On the other side of Østerbrogade, Jagtvej turns into Strandboulevarden.

-The third leg of the street—from Poul Henningsens Plads to Svanemøllen Station—is approximately 9++ m long.
+The third leg of the street—from Poul Henningsens Plads to Svanemøllen Station—is approximately 900 m long.